Organic Food Culture: An Explanation

-We have seen our food labeled with the word “organic”, but what does organic really mean in relation to the fruits, vegetables, and meat products that most of us consume on a daily basis?
+We have seen food products labeled with the word “organic”, but what does organic really mean?
 According to the United States Department of Agriculture (USDA), the production of organic foods does not simply mean the avoidance of conventional chemicals.
 Organic farming supports overall system health by implementing a wide range of management practices to ensure biological diversity and soil fertility.

 USDA ORGANIC Food Label

-When you buy food that has the USDA ORGANIC label, you are buying a product that has been produced using the quality standards that are required by the USDA in order for them to label a food as organic.
-The USDA does not guarantee that organic agricultural practices are 100% free of chemical residues, but the methods that are used will minimize the pollution from our air, soil and water to the best of their ability.
+When you buy a food product that displays the USDA ORGANIC label on its packaging, you are purchasing a product that has been produced using the quality standards that are required by the USDA.
+Organic agricultural practices help to minimize the pollution from our air, soil, water, and food sources.
 Key factors that comprise organic farming principles:

 - Reduction or elimination of synthetic pesticides, fertilizers, hormones, and antibiotics.